-Otherwise, United Nations internal protocols relating to staff travel was revised on 4 November.
-Critical staff returning to their duty stations in Iraq from international travel are required to undergo a 14-day quarantine period in their home residence.
-New rules have also been introduced for domestic travel.
-Staff arriving to KRI from Baghdad must present a negative PCR test, and will not be subject to quarantine if they have been in an Iraqi territory for at least 14 days.
-Additionally, staff arriving to Baghdad from KRI who are intending to stay in the UN compound must undergo a four-day quarantine, then take a PCR test on the fifth day.
+Additionally, in terms of domestic travel, UN staff travelling from Erbil or Kirkuk to Baghdad who have made an overnight trip are required to quarantine in the UN compound for four days and take a negative PCR test.
 Providing the test is negative, staff are permitted to leave the compound while observing social distancing measures.
 In instances where tests come back positive, staff must self-isolate while accessing necessary healthcare, and they must also cooperate on contact tracing with the relevant health units to minimize further transmission of the virus.
+However, staff travelling from Baghdad to Erbil are not required to take a test or undergo a quarantine period.